-This course is a theoretical inquiry into the concept of “genocide,” taking into account its cultural, socio-political and historical determinations.
-Which atrocities “qualify” to be included in that concept and why?
-What is the nature of the relation between “genocide” and “human rights”?
-Does the fact that the term was coined in a specific context (WWII) limit its applicability to non-European phenomena, both prior to and after the war?
-We will consider several documented instances of genocidal violence and reflect on the relations between “genocide” and the politics of memory, including a variety of representations in museum displays, public commemorations, and popular culture.
-We will look at competing claims from victim groups and ask questions about the significance of racial differences in targeting a specific population; gender difference in the experience of atrocity; and the role of world powers’ political and economic interests in deciding about intervention or non-intervention.
+This course inquires into the concept of genocide, taking into account its cultural, socio-political and historical contexts.
+Which atrocities are included in that concept and why?
+Does the fact that the term was coined in a specific context (after WWII) limit its applicability?
+We will consider several documented instances of genocidal violence and reflect on the relations between genocide and the politics of memory, including museum displays, public commemorations and popular culture.
+We will look at competing claims from victim groups and ask questions about the impact of racism in targeting specific populations; and the role of world powers in deciding about intervention or non-intervention.